dfinity/motoko/design/StableMemory.md

 During upgrade, if StableMemory has zero pages, we use the existing format, writing (non_zero) length and content of any stable variables from address 0 or leaving ic0.stable_mem() at zero with no pages allocated (if there are no stable variables).
-Otherwise, we compute the length and data of the stable variable encoding (if any);
+Otherwise, we compute the length and data of the stable variable encoding;
 save the first word of StableMemory at a known offset from the end of physical memory;
 write a 0x00 marker to the first word; and append length (even if zero) and data (if any) to the end of StableMem.